cowhite/cowhite/README.md

 CoWhite
 -------

-This is the code for cowhite.com.
+This is the old code for cowhite.com.
+The current code is in a private repo.